THAT’S why unemployment is so high.

 There are too many statistics floating around this discussion - that almost always means that everybody is lying about something. er… did I just say politicians are liars?
 Guess I did.

-Auslander47 almost 14 years ago
+Auslander47 about 14 years ago

 @ Richard - I’d love to have to pay a million dollars in taxes >grin<

-aaronb Premium Member almost 14 years ago
+aaronb Premium Member about 14 years ago

 @freeholder1 – 2) the very rich Don’t put money from their cuts back into the economy.
 They put it into their accounts and live off the extra interest.